 Muscle is something that drives benefit to your business.
 So for example, if you have a staff of 15 people, and you are thinking, “I need to cut down my workforce because they are costing my business too much money.”
 Assess your workforce and think again.
 “Person A” takes care of all your Transaction Coordination so if you cut them, what would happen to that area of the business?
 “Person B” does all your prospecting, what would happen to your leads without them?
 Your team members are an example of the muscle in your business.
 These are the costs that provide support or take action on tasks that drive revenue for your business.
 When you cut a cost that compromises your ability to serve your clientele and bring you business, then you are cutting the muscle.

-A shifting market can mean the end of a business if you stick to the old traditional ways of thinking which have been ingrained in us all.
-To survive, you too have to shift your perspective and the way you think as well.
+A shifting market can mean the end of a business if you stick to the old traditional ways of thinking.
+Shift your perspective and the way you think as well.
 By doing this, you set yourself up not just to survive but to thrive amidst the shift and everything it may bring.

 Let MyOutDesk bring you more muscle!
-Leverage a MyOutDesk Real Estate Virtual assistant, schedule a Double your Business Strategy Session today and let’s have a discussion about making your business stronger in the midst of this market shift.
+Leverage a MyOutDesk Virtual assistant, schedule a Double My Business Strategy Session today and having a discussion about how to make your business stronger in the midst of this market shift.